maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 This section describes the input/output statements that are used to access and display data.

 <!-- TOC --><a name="input-sexpvarvar"></a>
-### `ASK` [*sexp*,]*var*[,*var*...]
+### `ASK` [*sexp*,]*var*[,*sexp*][,*var*...]

 `ASK` is the primary statement for asking the user for data from the keyboard.
 When it is encountered in a program, execution pauses and a colon prompt, `:`, is displayed on the console to indicate the computer is waiting for input.
 If the optional *sexp* is included, that text will be printed in front of the colon as an additional prompt.
 The user then enters their response and indicates they are done by pressing the <return> key.
 The value that they typed in is then processed and assigned to corresponding *var*.

 `ASK` can accept multiple inputs in a single statement, using a comma-separated list of variables.
 The user may enter the value on its own and press <return>, or they can enter multiple values on a single line by separating the values with commas.
-If the user types in fewer values than there are variables in the statement, another colon prompt will be displayed, and the process will repeat until a value has been received for each *var*.
+If the user types in fewer values then there are variables in the statement, another colon prompt will be displayed, and the process will repeat until a value has been received for each *var*.
+In contrast to most BASIC dialects, prompt text can be placed in front of any variable, not just at the start of the statement.

 #### Examples: